vapor/docs/4.0/docs/routing/overview.md

 Routing is the process of finding the appropriate request handler for an incoming request.
 At the core of Vapor's routing is a high-performance, trie-node router from [RoutingKit](https://github.com/vapor/routing-kit).

-To understand how routing works in Vapor, you must first understand the basics of an HTTP request.
+To understand how routing works in Vapor, you should first understand a few basics about HTTP requests.
 Take a look at the following example request.

 ```http
 GET /hello/vapor HTTP/1.1